 - To provide a comprehensive and easily individualised strategy of enabling service users to access the workforce.

-- Support for Detox/ rehab treatment (sobriety is an absolute must)
+- Support for Detox/rehab treatment

 - Referrals for priority emergency accommodation/housing